julianjmoreno/EnergyAssetAgent-ADME/README.md

 > [!IMPORTANT]
 > The conntent and views expressed here are personal and meant for information/education purposes only and not representative of my employer directly or indirectly and not investment advice.
 Any mention of company names are for illustrative examples only.
 >
-# Chat with my Energy Asset Data
+# Chat with my Energy Asset Data - Vol 2
 Azure Data Manager for Energy brings together the power of the Microsoft Cloud with the open, standards-based OSDU® Data Platform and a growing Partner Ecosystem in a fully-managed PaaS solution that simplifies implementation and speeds time to market.

 In addition to the large structured sets of subsurface data like Wells - well logs, wellbore trajectories, wellbore markers; Seismic, Reservoir data and others ingested on Azure Data Manager for Energy, Energy Companies also have unstructured data in a form of geological, well, seismic interpretation and other reports as PDFs and images, available on other storage systems.
 End-users are required to bring together structured & unstructured data to unveil insights and properly evaluate their Energy Assets.